Accent Reduction: General Questions

 Standard American English (SAE) is not native to any U.S. region.
 SAE is considered the most neutral, least distracting way of speaking American English.

-Fluent and gentle, SAE highlights resonant, open vowels and an intonation that rises and falls smoothly.
+Fluent and gentle, SAE highlights resonant, open vowels and intonation that rises and falls smoothly.
 English is a stress-timed language that alternates constantly between stressed and unstressed words.
 Actors, radio broadcasters, and public speakers use SAE because it’s clear and easy on the ears.

 4. Is accent reduction covered by health insurance?